niksoluv/imovi/README.md

 ## Installation

-Clone latest version of repository, locate to folder that contains "package.json" file and run command:
+Clone latest version of repository, locate to folder that contains "package.json" file and run commands in the next order:

+### `npm i`

+Installs all needed dependencies, described in "package.json".

 ### `npm start`